 If you use a simple color-coding scheme in your to-do list, you’ll easily categorize the tasks.

-The important and urgent tasks have a priority.
+Important and urgent tasks have a priority.
 Do your best to get them done first, so you’ll minimize the stress levels throughout the rest of your day.
 The not important, but urgent tasks should be done next.
 Then, you’ll focus on the important, but not urgent tasks.
 As for the not important and not urgent tasks, you may as well leave them for tomorrow and have some rest.

 Prevention Is Way More Effective Than Treatment

 It’s possible to get out of a burnout situation when you’re already too deep in it, but it takes a lot of commitment and effort.
-Recognizing the signs and preventing the burnout before it occurs is a much more effective way to deal with it!
+Recognizing the signs and preventing burnout before it occurs is a much more effective way to deal with it!